-Clea Sherman is a brochure copy writer based in Sydney.
+Clea Jones is a brochure copy writer based in Sydney.

 As a freelance copywriter, I spend a lot of time writing brochure copy.
 The funny thing about this part of my gig is that sometimes it can take me longer to write a 200 word brochure than it does to pull together a 600 word blog post.
 This is because every single word matters with this type of marketing.